89211208/Frameworks/Tutorials/02_FullStack.md

 #### Single news
-So far we have the view all the news available on our db.
-Each of  them is send from the server with the corresponding id, so it will be easy to make a request to the server and get an specific novica.
-However remember that each component (NoviceView and SingleNovicaView) is child of our App.js component.
+So far we have the view all the news available on the db.
+Each of  them is sent from the server with the corresponding id, so it will be easy to make a request to the server and get an specific **novica**.
+However remember that each component (NoviceView and SingleNovicaView) are children of the App.js component.
 So how can we share data between children?

 To address this question, let's make the following: